BladeRunnerJS/brjs-site/_posts/2014-08-18-using-angularjs-with-bladerunnerjs.md

 The trend towards [building componentised web apps](http://www.futureinsights.com/home/the-state-of-the-componentised-web.html) continues so as well as each blade representing a feature within our Todo app it will also be a component.

 *Note: there are other ways to use Angular within a BRJS app.
-We'll potentially cover this in the future*
+We'll potentially cover this in the future.*

 First, let's scaffold out the `Input` blade using the CLI: